mbilab/mbi-gallery/README.md

           descriptionUrl:"../des.txt",
           imgInitialHeight:"300"
 	  });
-3.Run the site, and after loading, there would be a 'export' on top of the target element.
+3. Run the site, and after loading, there would be a 'export' on top of the target element.
-4.Click the 'export', and it will have a new tag (or window) on the browser with some html code.
+4. Click the 'export', and it will have a new tag (or window) on the browser with some html code.
-5.Download that file, and save it as html file
+5. Download that file, and save it as html file
 ###Stage 2:Operate(Animating and Resizing)###
-1.Modify the downloaded html file(or other .js that call this plugin)'s option stage to 2
+1. Modify the downloaded html file(or other .js that call this plugin)'s option stage to 2 ex.
-	  ex.
 	  $('#mydiv').mbi_gallery({
 	      stage:2,
 		  ...//other options
 	  });
-2.Replace the original html file(in stage 1) with this one.
+2. Replace the original html file(in stage 1) with this one.
-3.Complete!
+3. Complete!

 ## Options